matteounitn/cv/cv.md

 ## Public Events

-### Cybersecurity: the experience of two young professionals

-*LiceoSteam, Rovereto* $\bullet$ *Apr, 2023*

-<p style="text-align: justify;">Dialogue with Giada Sciarretta and Matteo Rizzi, two experts from the Center for Cyber Security at the Bruno Kessler Foundation who will share their career paths, showing how one can get to play important roles in cybersecurity and digital innovation by following different paths.
-The discussion was also an opportunity to understand the importance of digital security in public administration and to stimulate students' interest in cybersecurity with real-world examples.</p>

----

 ### [Wired Next Fest 2023: Cybersecurity non è solo roba da nerd](https://eventi.wired.it/wnf23-rovereto/session/1465265/la-cyber-security-non-%C3%A8-solo-roba-da-nerd)

 *Ex-Scuole Damiano Chiesa, Rovereto* $\bullet$ *May, 2023*

 <p style="text-align: justify;">Child grooming, posting sensitive information online and/or on social media, ransomware that takes control of your data for ransom.
 All threats that the latest device and constantly updated antivirus can help protect against, but not enough.
 Human error often opens the floodgates and destroys the best defenses.
 Thus, cybersecurity begins with culture.
 Learn the first and most important defense methods to protect your data and family.</p>

+---

+### Cybersecurity: the experience of two young professionals

+*LiceoSteam, Rovereto* $\bullet$ *Apr, 2023*

+<p style="text-align: justify;">Dialogue with Giada Sciarretta and Matteo Rizzi, two experts from the Center for Cyber Security at the Bruno Kessler Foundation who will share their career paths, showing how one can get to play important roles in cybersecurity and digital innovation by following different paths.
+The discussion was also an opportunity to understand the importance of digital security in public administration and to stimulate students' interest in cybersecurity with real-world examples.</p>

 ## Projects

+**Linux Hardening for Banks**

+*Allitude - Cassa Centrale Banca* $\bullet$ *Jul, 2023*

+<p style="text-align: justify;">Development of comprehensive guidelines for enhancing the security of Linux servers and systems, with a specific focus on fortifying the operating systems and kernels utilized within banking environments.</p>

+---

 **Multi-CIE System**